OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     self.driver.clear_parameters()

-Both the objective function and the design variables are assigned via an :term:`Expression` variable.
-An Expression is a string that points to some other OpenMDAO variable in the variable tree.
+Both the objective function and the design variables are assigned via an :term:`Expression`.
+An Expression is a string that contains a function of OpenMDAO variables in the variable tree.
 There is only one objective function, but there can be multiple design variables which are assigned as a Python list.

 .. testcode:: CONMIN_show